herzbube/libsgfcplusplus/doc/ProjectNotes.md

 This file contains assorted project notes for which there is no better home.

+## Two project names: libsgfc++ and libsgfcplusplus

+The official project name is libsgfc++.
+Please use the official name whenever possible, but at least in human-readable content.

+The project's alternative name is libsgfcplusplus.
+Use the alternative name if the "+" characters in the official name might cause technical problems.
+For example GitHub does not allow "+" characters in a repository name.

+libsgfc++ strives to be platform-independent.
+To minimize the risk of causing obscure technical issues on some platform the project uses "plusplus" instead of "++" in file names (e.g. source files, build artifacts).

 ## The export header file

 ### Basics